latitude-dev/latitude/README.md

 );
 ```

-After installing the package, you can fetch data from your Latitude data server with the useQuery hook.
+You can fetch data from your Latitude data server with the useQuery hook:

 ```jsx
 import { useQuery } from '@latitude-data/react';